 Knowing which social media platforms will work best for your blog comes down to knowing your audience.
 Where does your audience spend their time online and how can you see your content there?

-Keep in mind that none of the methods I share are magic bullets.
-With today's social media algorithms, marketing takes a lot more work than it did in the beginning.
+Keep in mind that none of the methods I share are a magic bullet.
+With today's social media algorithms, marketing requires a lot more work than it used to.

 It is possible to be successful with social media, but it takes smart practices and hard work.
 In this section, I will detail the easiest ways to get the most traffic from each social media platform.